cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 # **Executive Summary:**
 &nbsp; Modern infrastructure enables adversaries to disrupt organizations with cyber attacks.
-This problem is amplified when a single company dominates specific industries or services, such as banking, healthcare, agriculture and food production.
-This paper will attempt to help create a recommended theory in cybersecurity to address this known issue.
-This newly created theory will help to address cyber security risks associated with highly consolidated industries and horizontal software assimilation such as EPIC or CrowdStrike.
+This problem is amplified when a single company dominates specific industries or services, such as banking, healthcare, or food production.
+This paper attempts to create policy recommendations addressing cybersecurity risks associated with this issue.
 For example, disruptions to food suppliers would cause widespread food insecurity.
-If the National Poultry Corporation produces 75% of domestic poultry products, a cyber attack targeting them would cause massive starvation which would affect a very large population.
+If National Poultry Corporation produces 75% of domestic poultry products, a cyber attack targeting them would cause starvation conditions for large numbers of people.
 <br/>
 &nbsp; The risk to National Security&mdash;and stability, for that matter&mdash;is clear.
 Addressing this new risk is important when the Federal Trade Commission examines mergers and acquisitions (M&A) between large companies in addition to companies accounting for this risk in the decision-making process.
 <br/>
 &nbsp; This paper will assess past incidents and use analogous examples to create evidence for use in a NIST CSWP.
-This paper will also propose addendums to the Sherman Act, the Federal Trade Commission Act, or Clayton Act.
+This paper will also propose addendums to the Sherman Act, the Federal Trade Commission Act, or Clayton Act for use by the USFG (United States Federal Government.)

 ### Objectives:
 - Conduct case study on CrowdStrike incident